ByteByFaizan/PRODIGY_WD_03/README.md

-# Tic-Tac-Toe Web Application
+# Tic-Tac-Toe Game 🎲

-A simple and interactive **Tic-Tac-Toe** game built using **HTML, CSS, and JavaScript**.
+An engaging and lightweight **Tic-Tac-Toe** application crafted with **HTML, CSS, and JavaScript**.
-Players can take turns placing their markers on a 3×3 grid, and the game automatically checks for winners, draws, and highlights the current turn.
+This project offers a smooth two-player gameplay experience, complete with turn highlighting and automatic win/draw detection.

 ---

-## 🎮 Features
+## ✨ Key Highlights

-- 3×3 Tic-Tac-Toe grid
+- Classic 3×3 game board
-- Two-player mode (Player X vs Player O)
+- Local multiplayer (X vs O)
-- Turn indication (shows whose turn it is)
+- Visual indicator for the active player
-- Automatic winner detection (rows, columns, diagonals)
+- Built-in logic to detect wins (rows, columns, diagonals)
-- Draw detection when the board is full
+- Alerts when the match ends in a draw
-- Reset / New Game button
+- Option to restart and play again instantly
-- Responsive layout for desktop and mobile
+- Fully responsive layout for all screen sizes

 ---

-## 🛠️ Technologies Used
+## 🧩 Tech Stack

-- **HTML** – structure of the game board and layout
+- **HTML** – for structuring the board and elements
-- **CSS** – styling, layout, and basic animations
+- **CSS** – to design the interface and add subtle animations
-- **JavaScript** – game logic, event handling, and winner checking
+- **JavaScript** – handles turns, detects results, and controls the game flow